yxshkm404/javascript-dsa-notes/Data-Structures/queue.md

     this.front = -1;
   }

-  // Check if queue is full
   isFull(){
     return this.currentLength === this.capacity;
   }

-  // Check if queue is empty
   isEmpty(){
     return this.currentLength === 0;
   }

-  // Add element (if not full)
   enqueue(element){
     if(!this.isFull()){
       this.rear = (this.rear + 1) % this.capacity;